 MITRE, UVA Launch Systems Engineering Fellowship for Federal Employees

 McLean, Va. – March 1, 2017—The MITRE Corporation and the University of Virginia School of Engineering and Applied Science are launching a Systems Engineering Fellowship for Federal Employees intended to help train the next generation of government technology leaders.
-MITRE is accepting applications through May 26.
+MITRE is accepting applications until spring 2018 (exact date to be announced).

 The program offers military and civilian government employees hands-on project and research experience at MITRE with an accelerated master's degree in systems engineering from UVA.
 The 12-month program and coursework with UVA faculty take place at MITRE's McLean, Va., campus.
 An applicant's government employer pays all costs, including salary, UVA tuition, and materials.
 The sponsoring employer also supports the temporary assignment of its employee to MITRE and relocation to the Washington, D.C., Metro area for one year.